Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 # Privacy

-In GoQuorum, privacy refers to the ability to keep transactions private between the involved participants.
+Privacy refers to the ability to keep transactions private between the involved participants.
 Other participants can't access the transaction content.

 ## Private transaction manager